 OK, almost dinner time at the time I’m writing this, so let’s talk about food.
 I know this is suspicious coming from me *a bold statement is coming* but food standards in Portugal is simply great.

 I honestly can’t find a better combination of taste, healthiness and price, no matter where I go in Europe.
-If you are really to take this road trip, I bet you will not have one mediocre meal.
-Hashtag #highexpectations.
+If you are really to take this road trip, I bet my pinkie finger you will not have one mediocre meal.
+I know, #highexpectations.

 Take advantage of your time in Portugal to eat food generally unavailable or expensive elsewhere: fish.
 Grilled fresh fish with a simple pinch of salt and herbs to season it’s one of my favorite summer pleasures.
 Luckily, that’s not hard to find at all in the entire coast of Portugal, usually at delicious prices.